Towards Contextual Learning in Few-shot Object Classification: Related Work

 \paragraph{Auxiliary semantics in FSL.} Recently, additional cues that were only considered in ZSL have proved to be also useful in FSL, especially when the quantity of examples for each class is very low.
-Xing \etal \cite{xing2019adaptive} built on Prototypical Networks \cite{snell2017prototypical} by adding word embeddings in the formation of class prototypes in their approach called AM3.
-This improves the accuracy in 1-shot by almost 10\% on \textit{mini}Imagenet \cite{vinyals2016matching} and by 5\% on CUB-200 \cite{welinder2010caltech}.
-Schwartz \etal.~\cite{schwartz2019baby} built on AM3 by additionally using text descriptions of classes extracted from WordNet, and thereby improved 1-shot accuracy by an additional 2\% on \textit{mini}Imagenet.
-These authors also proposed a general framework for learning prototypes from multiple semantics.
+Xing \textit{et al.} \cite{xing2019adaptive} built on Prototypical Networks~\cite{snell2017prototypical} by adding word embeddings in the formation of class prototypes in their approach called AM3.
+This improves the accuracy in $1$-shot by almost $10\%$ on \textit{mini}Imagenet \cite{vinyals2016matching} and by $5\%$ on CUB-200 \cite{welinder2010caltech}.
+Furthermore, Schwartz \textit{et al}.~\cite{schwartz2019baby} built on AM3 by additionally using text descriptions of classes extracted from WordNet, and thereby improved $1$-shot accuracy by an additional $2\%$ on \textit{mini}Imagenet.

 \paragraph{Context semantics.} All the FSL work cited above focus on visual information.
-Attributes, word embeddings and text descriptions need to encode features that can be detected visually from the appearance of a new concept.
-Semantic-based approaches that leverage relations between classes with knowledge bases are also restricted to the transfer of visual features.
+Indeed, even the attributes, word embeddings and text descriptions that are used in these work need to encode features that can be detected visually from the appearance of a new concept.
 However, this is not the only form of semantic information that can be available in images.
-The presence of other objects in a scene can also inform which classes are more or less likely to appear~\cite{oliva2007role, bar2004visual, zablocki2019context}.
-The context has been used recently to improve object detection within deep learning models \cite{liu2018structure, woo2018linknet, chen2017spatial, mottaghi2014role}.
-For example, Liu \etal \cite{liu2018structure} have developed an approach that uses scene context and object-object relationships to infer the presence of undetected objects.
-In a similar vein, Woo \etal \cite{woo2018linknet} established a new state-of-the-art in scene graph prediction by modeling global context and spatial relations between objects.
+The presence of other objects in a scene can also inform which classes are more or less likely to appear~\cite{bar2004visual, oliva2007role,zablocki2019context}.
+The context has been used recently to improve object detection within deep learning models in a standard setting with large datasets \cite{chen2017spatial, liu2018structure, mottaghi2014role,woo2018linknet}.